openclimatefix/PVNet/pvnet/models/late_fusion/README.md

 These models fusion models to predict GSP power output based on NWP, non-HRV satellite, GSP output history, solor coordinates, and GSP ID.

-The core model is `multimodel.Model`, and its architecture is shown in the diagram below.
+The core model is `late_fusion.LateFusionModel`, and its architecture is shown in the diagram below.

 ![multimodal_model_diagram](https://github.com/openclimatefix/PVNet/assets/41546094/118393fa-52ec-4bfe-a0a3-268c94c25f1e)